soundcloud/Axt/README.md

 #### Sheets

 Preferences that are set on the contents of a SwiftUI sheet are never transferred to the view presenting the sheet.
-You can still expose contens of a sheet, but this should be a last resort.
+You can still expose contents of a sheet, but this should be a last resort.
 Use the following code to add a new `AxtTest` to the `AxtTest.sheets` variable.

 ```swift
 Button("...") { isPresented = true }